firecmsco/firecms/README.md

 You can specify the properties of an entity, using the following configuration fields, common to all data types:

-* `dataType`: Firestore datatype of the property
+* `dataType` Firestore datatype of the property.

-* `title`: Property title (e.g. Product)
+* `title` Property title (e.g. Product).

-* `description`: Property description
+* `description` Property description.

-* `longDescription`: Width in pixels of this column in the collection view.
+* `longDescription` Width in pixels of this column in the collection view.
 If not set the width is inferred based on the other configurations.

-* `columnWidth`: Longer description of a field, displayed under a popover
+* `columnWidth` Longer description of a field, displayed under a popover.

-* `disabled`: Is this a read only property
+* `disabled` Is this a read only property.

-* `config`:
+* `config`
-    * `field`: If you need to render a custom field, you can pass a React component taking CMSFieldProps as props.
-More details below
+    * `field` If you need to render a custom field, you can pass a React component taking CMSFieldProps as props.
+More details below.

-    * `fieldProps`: Additional props that are passed to the default field generated by FireCMS or to the custom field
+    * `fieldProps` Additional props that are passed to the default field generated by FireCMS or to the custom field.

-    * `customPreview`: Configure how a property is displayed as a preview, e.g. in the collection view
+    * `customPreview` Configure how a property is displayed as a preview, e.g. in the collection view.

-* `onPreSave`: Hook called before saving, you need to return the values that will get saved.
+* `onPreSave` Hook called before saving, you need to return the values that will get saved.
 If you throw an error in this method the process stops, and an error snackbar gets displayed. (example bellow)

-* `onSaveSuccess`: Hook called when save is successful
+* `onSaveSuccess` Hook called when save is successful.

-* `onPreSave`: Hook called when saving fails
+* `onPreSave` Hook called when saving fails.

-* `defaultValues`: Object defining the initial values of the entity on creation
+* `defaultValues` Object defining the initial values of the entity on creation.

 #### Property configurations

-Besides the common fields, some properties have specific configurations.
+Beside the common fields, some properties have specific configurations.

 ##### `string`

-* `config`:
+* `config`
-    * `storageMeta`: You can specify a `StorageMeta` configuration.
+    * `storageMeta` You can specify a `StorageMeta` configuration.
 It is used to indicate that this string refers to a path in Google Cloud Storage.
-        * `mediaType`: Media type of this reference, used for displaying the preview
+        * `mediaType` Media type of this reference, used for displaying the preview.
-        * `storagePath`: Absolute path in your bucket
+        * `storagePath` Absolute path in your bucket.
-        * `acceptedFiles`: File MIME types that can be uploaded to this reference
+        * `acceptedFiles` File MIME types that can be uploaded to this reference.
-        * `metadata`: Specific metadata set in your uploaded file
+        * `metadata` Specific metadata set in your uploaded file.
-        * `storeUrl`:  When set to `true`, this flag indicates that the download URL of the file will be saved in Firestore instead of the Cloud storage path.
+        * `storeUrl`  When set to `true`, this flag indicates that the download URL of the file will be saved in Firestore instead of the Cloud storage path.
                        Note that the generated URL may use a token that, if disabled, may make the URL unusable and lose the original reference to Cloud Storage, so it is not encouraged to use this flag.
-Defaults to false
+Defaults to false.
-    * `url`: If the value of this property is a URL, you can set this flag to `true` to add a link, or one of the supported media types to render a preview
+    * `url` If the value of this property is a URL, you can set this flag to `true` to add a link, or one of the supported media types to render a preview.
-    * `enumValues`: You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
+    * `enumValues` You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
-    * `multiline`: Is this string property long enough so it should be displayed in a multiple line field.
+    * `multiline` Is this string property long enough, so it should be displayed in a multiple line field.
 Defaults to false.
 If set to `true`, the number of lines adapts to the content.
-    * `markdown`: Should this string property be displayed as a markdown field.
+    * `markdown` Should this string property be displayed as a markdown field.
 If `true`, the field is rendered as a text editors that supports markdown highlight syntax.
 It also includes a preview of the result.
-    * `previewAsTag`: Should this string be rendered as a tag instead of just text.
+    * `previewAsTag` Should this string be rendered as a tag instead of just text.

-* `validation`: Rules for validating this property:
+* `validation` Rules for validating this property:
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.
-    * `length`: Set a required length for the string value
+    * `length` Set a required length for the string value.
-    * `min`: Set a minimum length limit for the string value
+    * `min` Set a minimum length limit for the string value.
-    * `max`: Set a maximum length limit for the string value
+    * `max` Set a maximum length limit for the string value.
-    * `matches`: Provide an arbitrary regex to match the value against
+    * `matches` Provide an arbitrary regex to match the value against.
-    * `email`: Validates the value as an email address via a regex
+    * `email` Validates the value as an email address via a regex.
-    * `url`: Validates the value as a valid URL via a regex
+    * `url` Validates the value as a valid URL via a regex.
-    * `trim`: Transforms string values by removing leading and trailing whitespace
+    * `trim` Transforms string values by removing leading and trailing whitespace.
-    * `lowercase`: Transforms the string value to lowercase
+    * `lowercase` Transforms the string value to lowercase.
-    * `uppercase`: Transforms the string value to uppercase
+    * `uppercase` Transforms the string value to uppercase.

 ##### `number`

-* `config`:
+* `config`
-    * `enumValues`: You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
+    * `enumValues` You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.
-    * `min`: Set the minimum value allowed
+    * `min` Set the minimum value allowed.
-    * `max`: Set the maximum value allowed
+    * `max` Set the maximum value allowed.
-    * `lessThan`: Value must be less than
+    * `lessThan` Value must be less than.
-    * `moreThan`: Value must be more than
+    * `moreThan` Value must be more than.
-    * `positive`: Value must be a positive number
+    * `positive` Value must be a positive number.
-    * `negative`: Value must be a negative number
+    * `negative` Value must be a negative number.
-    * `integer`: Value must be an integer
+    * `integer` Value must be an integer.

 ##### `boolean`

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.

 ##### `timestamp`

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.
-    * `min`: Set the minimum date allowed
+    * `min` Set the minimum date allowed.
-    * `max`: Set the maximum date allowed
+    * `max` Set the maximum date allowed.

 ##### `reference`

-* `collectionPath`: Absolute collection path of the collection this reference points to.
+* `collectionPath` Absolute collection path of the collection this reference points to.
          The schema of the entity is inferred based on the root navigation, so the filters and search delegate existing there are applied to this view as well.

-* `previewProperties`: List of properties rendered as this reference preview.
+* `previewProperties` List of properties rendered as this reference preview.
         Defaults to first 3.

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.

 ##### `array`

-* `of`: The property of this array.
+* `of` The property of this array.
 You can specify any property.
-        You can also specify an array or properties if you need the array to have a specific limited shape such as [string, number, string]
+        You can also specify an array or properties if you need the array to have a specific limited shape such as [string, number, string].

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.
-    * `min`: Set the minimum length allowed
+    * `min` Set the minimum length allowed.
-    * `max`: Set the maximum length allowed
+    * `max` Set the maximum length allowed.

 ##### `map`

-* `properties`: Record of properties included in this map.
+* `properties` Record of properties included in this map.

-* `previewProperties`: List of properties rendered as this map preview.
+* `previewProperties` List of properties rendered as this map preview.
         Defaults to first 3.

-* `validation`: Rules for validating this property
+* `validation` Rules for validating this property.
-    * `required`: Should this field be compulsory
+    * `required` Should this field be compulsory.
-    * `requiredMessage`: Message to be displayed as a validation error
+    * `requiredMessage` Message to be displayed as a validation error.

 ##### `geopoint`
 *THIS PROPERTY IS CURRENTLY NOT SUPPORTED*